 These questions will be discussed by Stephen Peel and Professor Stefan Dercon, chair and academic director, respectively, of the project on Rethinking African Paths to Industrial Development (RAPID).
 They will be joined in conversation by Professor Benno Ndulu, academic co-director (with Stefan Dercon) of the Pathways for Prosperity Commission on Technology and Inclusive Development.
 The discussion will centre around the presentation of the new RAPID web resource, which illustrates the project’s framework for thinking about the challenges of industrial policy in Africa.

 This event is hosted by the Centre for the Study of African Economies.
-It will be followed by a panel on Youth, technology and entrepreneurship in Africa with Strive Masiyiwa, and later by a drinks reception.

 Stephen Peel is the founder of SMP Policy Innovation Limited, a non-for-profit organization aiming to promote, design and assist advanced government policy.
 Stephen Peel has worked for 25 years in the global private equity industry.
 From 1997 to 2014, Mr. Peel was a managing partner at one of the world’s largest global private investment firms, TPG Capital, most recently heading up the firm’s activities across Asia and Eastern Europe.
 Since 2017, he has founded and led the private equity firm Novalpina Capital.